 So I started to only drink sugar-free soft drinks if I was already eating carbs, so this would stop being a problem.
 This seemed to help, and thus reinforced the idea that my problems could all be down to my reactive hypoglycemia.

 I was also told by my endocrinologist that I should cut out carbs.
 So I tried doing that, but then I just felt terrible all the time.
 After that failed to make me feel better, I went back to eating carbs again.
 The nurse at my 5-hour glucose test also told me I should do (The 5-hour glucose test had to be stopped after 3 hours due to my blood sugar dropping too low and not stabilizing).

 Furthermore, I had also noticed that when I felt really rough and spun out in the evenings, but had eaten chicken and chips from the takeaway, I would start to feel better.
 So this further galvanised me to add carbs back into my diet.
 However, this was very hit-and-miss with making me feel better.

 Someone I talked to in one of the PPPD Facebook groups I’d joined made a recommendation.
 They’d suggested that maybe the reason I would suddenly feel a lot worse and spin out when trying to do work on my laptop could be because of the blue light it admits.

 They recommended trying a blue light filter app.
-Which at first I thought didn’t make much logical sense, but I was desperate, so I thought I’d look into doing (and finding a way to do it for free).
+At first, I thought didn’t make much logical sense, but I was desperate, so I thought I’d look into doing it (and finding a way to do it for free).

 Surprisingly, that evening, I was able to do hours of work on my laptop without my head spinning out.
 However, I did notice a little eye strain while using my laptop like that.